dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 1. First generation foreigners are usually treated as glorified temp employees.
 At any given time they might get back to their country of origin.
 2. As a result promoting them into mid-level management is at least a risky proposal since their departure will create a difficult to replace gap (or think of a potentially cascading/domino effect).
 3. This in turn has an effect on their (our) mentality and psychology: being marginalized or exploited does not contribute to corporate loyalty; hence
-4. They (we) in effect are prone to switch jobs, since there is no attachment with the company either emotional or related with career prospects.
+4. They (we) in effect are prone to switch jobs, since there is no emotional or career related attachment with the current employer.

 Some additional thoughts on the points above: